Strypper/Strypper/README.md

 </a>
 </div>
 <br/>
-Hello, my name is Strypper and I am a .NET developer with over seven years of experience in building cross-platform applications using C#, XAML and .NET MAUI.
-I am passionate about creating modern, responsive and native UIs for Windows, Android, iOS, macOS and Samsung Tizen devices using the latest technologies and best practices of the .NET framework.
+Hi there, I’m Strypper, a .NET developer with a passion for creating cross-platform applications using C#, XAML, and .NET MAUI.
+I have over seven years of experience in developing modern, responsive, and native UIs for Windows, Android, iOS, macOS, and Samsung Tizen devices.
+I have also strong skills in ASP.NET Core with CLEAN ARCHITECTURE, vertical slice architecture, EF Core and Unit testing and integration testing.

+I have used ASP.NET Core to build scalable, secure and performant web applications and APIs using RESTful and GraphQL principles.
+I have followed the CLEAN ARCHITECTURE pattern to ensure separation of concerns, loose coupling and testability of my code.
+I have also used vertical slice architecture to organize my code by features rather than layers.
+I have used EF Core as my ORM tool to interact with various databases such as SQL Server and Cassandra.
+I have also written unit tests and integration tests using xUnit, Moq and FluentAssertions to ensure the quality and reliability of my code.

-I have worked on various projects ranging from productivity apps, social media apps, educational apps and more.
-I have used WinUI 3, Blazor Desktop, Xamarin.Forms, SkiaSharp and other .NET MAUI libraries to develop these applications.
-I have also used Visual Studio 2022, Visual Studio Code, Azure DevOps, GitHub Actions and Hot Reload as my development tools.
+I have worked on various projects in different domains such as productivity, social media, education, and more.
+I have used the latest technologies and best practices of the .NET framework such as WinUI 3, Blazor Desktop, Xamarin.Forms, SkiaSharp, and other .NET MAUI libraries.
+I have also used Visual Studio 2022, Visual Studio Code, Azure DevOps, GitHub Actions, and Hot Reload as my development tools.

 I love learning new things and keeping up with the evolving .NET ecosystem.
 I am always eager to explore new features such as .NET 6,.NET MAUI Community Toolkit,.NET Hot Restart,.NET Multi-targeting Packs and more.
 I also enjoy sharing my knowledge and experience with other developers through blogs, podcasts and online communities.

 I am looking for a challenging and rewarding opportunity where I can apply my skills and passion as a .NET developer.
 I believe that I can bring value to your team by delivering high-quality software solutions that meet your business needs and exceed your expectations.
+P/S: I’m also a designer.
 <br/>
 P/S: also a designer